Gigaspaces/xap-docs/site/content/xap/12.3/dev-dotnet/routing-in-partitioned-spaces.markdown

     getRoutingPropertyValue(entry).hashCode() % (number of partitions)
 ```

 The routing property can be explicitly set using the \[`SpaceRouting`\] attribute for [Object entries](./pono-attribute-annotations.html) or via the `SpaceTypeDescriptorBuilder` for [document entries](./document-api.html).
 If the routing property is not explicitly set, the space id property is used for routing.
-If the space id property is not defined, the first indexed property (alphabetically) is used for routing, otherwise the first property (alphabetically) is used for routing.
+If the space ID property is not defined, the first indexed property (alphabetically) is used for routing, otherwise the first property (alphabetically) is used for routing.

 {{% note %}}
-It is highly recommended to explicitly define a routing property - when both space routing and space id are not defined, relying on implicit routing property selection can be confusing, being maintained mainly for backwards compatibility.
+It is highly recommended to explicitly define a routing property - when both space routing and space ID are not defined, relying on implicit routing property selection can be confusing, being maintained mainly for backwards compatibility.
 {{%/note%}}

 {{% note %}}
-Starting with 8.0.1, an auto generated space id can be used for routing as well.
-In previous versions this was not supported, and was ignored in the implicit routing property selection mechanism.
+An auto-generated space ID can be used for routing as well.
+If the space ID is not defined in a document type, it will be implicitly defined to auto-generate the ID and routing information.
+(In earlier versions this was not supported, and was ignored in the implicit routing property selection mechanism.)

-Starting with 8.0.1, if the space id is not defined in a document type, it will be implicitly defined to auto generate id and routing information.
 {{%/note%}}

 In some scenarios, the data model does not require sophisticated partitioning, and simple space-id-based partitioning is all that's needed (hence the default).
 In other scenarios, this is not enough.
 For example, suppose we have a **Customer** class with a **customerId**, and an **Order** class with an **orderId** and **customerId**, and we want all the orders of each customer to be co-located with it in the same partition.
 In that case, we'd explicitly set the routing property of **Order** to **customerId** to ensure they're co-located.